keajs/kea-docs/docs/advanced.md

 ## Usage without or before React

 When you use kea with React, there's a lot that is handled for you behind the scenes.
-Logic is mounted automatically with your `<Component />` and unmounted when it's no longer needed.
+For example logic is mounted automatically with your `<Component />` and unmounted when it's no longer needed.

 Sometimes however, you wish to manually mount logic.
 For example to already start loading data in your router before transitioning to a component... or in `getStaticProps` in next.js.